sorry-im-late1

 On set, the film is shot from a balcony looking down on to a gym floor.

 Let me take the chance to explain the appeal of the LoFi aesthetic (low fidelity) that is growing increasingly more prevalent.
 It’s a backlash against the ultra-real CG of today that tries to cover its tracks.
 Instead, it reveals the maker’s hand (in this case, quite literally).
 The more ghetto the special effects, the greater the props.
-But as much as it is a statement against big budget effects, it’s also a statement for the home-spun ingenuity of our YouTube generation.
+But as much as it is a statement against big budget effects, it’s also a statement for the home-spun ingenuity of the YouTube generation.
 A sort of nose-thumbing that says, “look what I can do with what little I have.”
 However, as the French filmmaker Michel Gondry could tell you, LoFi effects are not necessarily the fast, cheap methods most make them out to be.
-No, in fact, LoFi most always requires more time and often burns a bigger hole in your pocket.
+No, in fact, LoFi almost always requires more time and often burns a bigger hole in your pocket.
 So why do it?
 Craft.
 The LoFi aesthetic reveals a customization, dedication, and level of care that none can match.

 Shotlist and storyboard all in one—looks like a game level.